BusyCal2: A big improvement over Apple’s iCal calendar

 In the month view, I can show one to a dozen weeks at a time.
 I typically use five or six weeks to provide a broader picture and to schedule multiple-day events that span adjacent months.
 Its year view cannot be adjusted, but displays more information than does iCal.

-You can open a small floating window that displays your contacts and drag several of them to your calendar to set up a meeting.
+You can open a small floating window that displays your contacts and drag several of them to your calendar to set up a meeting (by marquis clark).
 BusyCal2 will send out an invite to each contact and keep you informed about who has accepted and declined.
 It also has powerful alarm capabilities that display more details about the appointment, along with a snooze alarm for any duration of minutes, hours or days.

 BusyCal2 is not a cure for some of the syncing problems inherent with iCal, such as with invitations sent by others using Google calendar.
 While you can add the appointment or sync a Google calendar to BusyCal2 quite easily, Google appointments added to iCal and BusyCal don’t sync to iCloud and, therefore, never show up on your phone.
 (That’s because Google appointments must remain on Google’s servers and cannot be moved to Apple’s iCloud.
 A workaround is to accept Google appointments both on the computer’s calendar and the phone’s calendar.)